 We are probably one of the richest communities on the internet today based on all the surveys I've conducted.
 For example, 35% of you have a net worth of between $300,000 – $1 million.
 While 25% of you have a net worth over $1 million.
 Not bad compared to the median net worth figures who have less than $100,000.

 Despite our good fortune, it's worth discussing the two levels of rich.
 Because since I started this site, it's clear one level of rich has pulled far ahead.
-And that one level of rich didn't do so by investing in index funds.
+And that next level of rich didn't get rich by investing in index funds.
+Instead, the richer level uses index funds as a means to preserve their wealth.

 Index Funds And The Rich

 I know we all love index funds.
 They are the personal finance community's #1 recommendation for where to invest our money in stocks.
+Index funds have minimal fees and are easy to own.
 However, it's hard to get really rich off index funds alone.

 The only way to get rich sooner off index funds is to consistently invest large sums of money.
 But that's kind of like saying to get richer, start with a lot of money.
 Index fund investing is more for capital preservation once you get rich.